 But at the beach, in the bars and nightclubs, you are very aware that there is now a very large Russian and Eastern European contingent here…their high heels are sometimes longer than their skirts.
 Just smile.

 The cautions in the other responses are correct, however… This is still a land where a woman can get into trouble if she has sex with a man not her husband.
-They don’t go LOOKING for offenses… None actually checks hotel registers or anything.
+They don’t go LOOKING for offenses… No one actually checks hotel registers or anything.
 But file a rape complaint and the woman may be just as likely as the man to be convicted of a crime.
 So watch who you go home with.

 Other than that, have fun!
 If anything, women here have a kind of “reverse sexism” thing going on here, and men actually get out of their way, hold doors for them, etc. When we move through a crowd, I let my girlfriend go FIRST, because people get out of her way respectfully — we do the opposite elsewhere where I usually push through and take the impacts.
 But here women are sacrosanct.
 So Dubai is great if you are woman.